arturzrk/connect-azure-webapp/README.md

 **Figure 4** Application logs stream

-It comes with some cool nodes preinstalled:
+It comes with Agility Connect dependency  nodes preinstalled:

-* Dashboard (create an awesome ui and see it in https://yoursite/ui )
-* Azure IoT Hub
+* Mongo DB
+* Base64 Encoding
-* Cognitive Services
+* UUID
-* Azure Storage (Blobs & Tables)
+* JSON Schema Validation
-* DocumentDB
+* Crypto JS
 * Azure SQL
-* Swagger node

-## Securing your deployment
+## Secured deployment

-To secure this deployment and add an admin password edit the `settings.js` file.
+To secure this deployment an admin password has been set.
+Contant you know who to obtain it.

 ## Version History